BhavyaGoel01/BhavyaGoel01/README.md

 # Hi 👋 My name is Bhavya Goel

 I am a **Java Full Stack Developer** with a strong foundation in **Java, Spring Boot, Hibernate, React.js, and MySQL**.
-Currently pursuing **Master of Computer Applications (MCA)** at **Chandigarh University** with a GPA of 9.1/10.
+I’ve worked as a Java intern and completed intensive full stack training, focused on writing clean, scalable, and maintainable code.
+Currently pursuing **MCA** at **Chandigarh University** with a GPA of 9.1/10.
 I completed my **BCA from GGSIP University** with a GPA of 9.67/10, ranking 16th in my university cohort.
 Skilled in applying object-oriented programming, problem-solving, and collaboration through academic projects and professional experience.

 * 🌍  I'm based in **Delhi, India**
 * ✉️  You can contact me at **[bhavyagoel134@gmail.com](mailto:bhavyagoel134@gmail.com)**